Common Mistakes Found On Car Dealer Websites

 If you’re based in Brighton and someone is searching for ‘Used cars in Brighton’ then your website will have a chance of ranking with or without these individual manufacturer landing pages.
 However, if someone is searching for ‘Used Fords in Brighton’, ‘Used Peugeots in Brighton’ and ‘Used Nissans in Brighton’, then a lack of correct landing pages could leave you missing out on valuable traffic.
 If you do have individual landing page for each, these will increase your chances of ranking for all of the above terms.

 We often see dealerships with random or incomprehensible title tags and it is so frustrating.
 You’ve gone to the effort of creating the correct landing pages – as mentioned above – but they’re tagged wrong, which can negatively impact how they rank in search results.

 It’s worth bearing in mind that your title tag is the title that will appear in Google’s search results pages, so it should describe perfectly what the page contains.
-For example, our Learning Hub has the title tag of ‘Car Dealer Marketing Advice’.
+For example, all of our title tags include the phrase ‘car dealer’.
 This way, we are targeting what people will be searching for and it will also be clear what the page is about when it is found in Google.
 Here is an example of what I mean…

 Read our guide to meta tags to find out more.